 Provinces frequently target candidates whose occupations are in high demand within their local labour markets.
 Some streams may be occupation-specific.

-While not always a direct point factor for all provincial streams, age can influence eligibility for certain programs.
+While not always a direct point factor for all provincial streams, age, language proficiency, and other human capital factors can influence eligibility for certain programs.

 You must show you have sufficient funds to establish yourself and your family in the nominating province.